Ross County, Ohio: Politics

-Ross is a generally Republican county in Presidential and Congressional elections, although until recent years, Democratic candidates perform fairly well in the county.
-The last Democrat to win a majority in the county was Lyndon Johnson in 1964, while Bill Clinton won a plurality in 1996.
-In 2008, Republican John McCain won 52% of the county's vote.
+Ross is a generally Republican county in Presidential and Congressional elections, although until recent years, Democratic candidates performed fairly well in the county.
+The last Democrat to win a majority in the county was Lyndon Johnson in 1964, while Bill Clinton won a plurality in 1996 and Barack Obama came within just 439 votes in 2012.

-Ross is part of Ohio's 2nd congressional district, which is held by Republican Brad Wenstrup.
+Ross is part of Ohio's 2nd congressional district, which is represented by Republican David Taylor.